 Disney World.
 The Good, the Bad, and the Migraine.
 Starting with the Good

 Where to begin.
 Disney World is called the happiest place on earth for a reason.
-If you’ve been following me from the beginning, you know this is not the first time I have written about a Disney princess (A Whole New World?)
-I have loved all things Disney since I was a child and have been so happy to see my children fall in love all the same.
+If you’ve been following me from the beginning, you know this is not the first time I have written about Disney princesses (A Whole New World? and Snow White describes me) I have loved all things, Disney since I was a child and have been so happy to see my children fall in love all the same.
 We spent an entire day at Magic Kingdom.
-I had planned and saved like most families do and was eager to see how my dreams would come true for my family.
+I had planned and saved like most families do and we’re eager to see how my dreams would come true for my family.

 I didn’t stress at all because we were on vacation, we were together, and somehow I was feeling OK.
 OK for me means super duper terrific on a day like our day at Magic Kingdom.
 One of my highlights was watching my children meet the characters and waving to them at the parades.

 I actually got to feel like a normal person that day.
 I spun around in tea cups laughing and only feeling dizzy.
 Feeling dizzy from your kids joyfully spinning you verses feeling dizzy from standing up on an average day is very different.

 I felt shaky from my daughter “steering” a car on a track slamming from side to side and laughing from the depths of my gut.
 This shaky is wonderful compared to shaking from pain masked by medication yet not masking muscle contractions.